frapples/atom-search-everywhere/README.md

 1. Written in ES6, easier to maintain.
 2. Fix the problem of searching for non-ASCII characters such as Chinese.
 3. Fix the problem of detecting git repository under Windows.
+4. More new features.

 Note: Due to porting from coffeescript, the feature has not been fully tested and there may be unknown bugs.

+## Feature
+Atom-search-everywhere performs a full-text search of the project, similar to InfinJ IDEA's Find-in-Path.

+Enter a regular expression in the input, full-text search results for the project from active text editor will be displayed.

+Currently supports three searchers:
+1. `gitgrep`.
+Use the git grep command to search.
+Faster, can eliminate files that do not need to be searched (by identifying the .gitignore file).
+2. `grep`.
+Search using grep, ag, pt, etc. High performance, but may search for files that should not be searched.
+3. `builtin`.
+Use the built-in search API of atom.
+Slow speed and good compatibility.
+Suitable for use in unfamiliar system environments.

+When searching, it will intelligently detect the appropriate searcher.
+The default detection order is `gitgrep, grep, builtin`, and it can be modified by the custom `searcherPriority` option.

 ## Install